IntersectMBO/cardaminal/adrs/007-tx-building.md

 ### Add collateral input

-Add an input to a transaction.
+Add an collateral input to a transaction.

 **Usage:**
 ```